 Barberini Galleria Corsino Nazionali

 The museum actually consists of two galleries.
 This Palazzo Barberini and the less visited Galleria Corsini on Via della Lungara.
 In total, this museum, which has passed into the national gallery, has more than 5000 paintings, sculptures and frescoes mainly from the 16th and 17th centuries.
 Highlights from the collection in Palazzo Barberini include works by Rafael (La Fornaria), Filippo Lippi (The Annunciation), Caravaggio (Judith beheads Holofernes and Narcissus), Tintoretto, El Greco and Bronzini.
 In addition, the palace also has some impressive ceiling paintings, such as those in the great hall of Pietro da Cortona.
-The palace is especially interesting if you like painting or have a longer stay in Rome.
+The palace is especially interesting if you like painting or have a longer stay in Rome Italy.
 In terms of gallery I recommend the impressive Galleria Borghese, and in terms of palace feel Galleria Colonna.

 With your entrance ticket you can also visit the art collection in Palazzo Corsini, where you will find the art collection as much as possible as it must have looked in the 18th century.